UNC Trauma Talk Podcasts

 Traumatic Brain Injuries (TBI) are a serious result of many types of accidents including falls, car crashes, and sports injuries.
 Prevention and early detection and treatment are important to prevent the serious long-term effects that TBIs can cause.
 In this episode I interview Scott Pokorney, Traumatic Brain Injury Team Lead at the North Carolina Department of Health & Human Services.
 We discuss the burden of TBIs and the best way to prevent and respond to this type of injury.
 Scott recommends visiting the following resources for more information:

 Catching Up with Orange County EMS: UNC Trauma Talk

-In this episode Alex and Lindsay interview Kyle Ronn of Orange County Emergency Services.
+In this episode Alex and Anna interview Kyle Ronn of Orange County Emergency Services.
 Kyle shares what trends OCEMS has seen since the beginning of the stay at home order and explains how to work with emergency services if you do have to call 9-1-1.
 For more info on OCEMs visit their website or their Facebook page.
 Thanks so much to our EMS partners on the front lines of the pandemic!!

 Safety on the Water Part 1: Open Water Swim Safety